sorrowfulpredict/sorrowfulpredict/README.md

 ♡ I love my Netherland Dwarf Rabbit ♡

 ✮⋆˙ | I really REALLY love dinosaurs ! i loved them ever since i was young .
 Jurassic Park / World fans wya... ⋆˚꩜｡

-⋆˚꩜｡ | I do digital art ! but i never have any confidence to post any sadly qwq .  ⋆˚꩜｡
+⋆˚꩜｡ | I do digital art ! but i never have any confidence to post any sadly qwq . someday maybe i might . ⋆˚꩜｡

 [ !!
-README IS STILL A WIP !! ] i will improve it when i get more time on my socials !
+README IS STILL A WIP !! ] i will improve it maybe .

 I probably wont be active a lot during school days .